David Dausey

-David J. Dausey is an American epidemiologist, professor and academic administrator.
-He is the Provost of Duquesne University in Pittsburgh, Pennsylvania He will assume the role as the University's President on July 1 2026.
-He was formerly the Provost of Mercyhurst University in Erie, Pennsylvania.
-Prior to Mercyhurst, Dausey was a professor at Carnegie Mellon University in Pittsburgh, Pennsylvania, where he maintains an honorary faculty appointment as a Distinguished Service Professor.
-Dausey was also Policy Researcher at the RAND Corporation.
+David J. Dausey is an American epidemiologist, professor, and academic administrator who has served as the 14th president of Duquesne University since July 1, 2026.
+He previously served as Duquesne's executive vice president and provost and as provost of Mercyhurst University in Erie, Pennsylvania.
+Before joining Mercyhurst, Dausey was a professor at Carnegie Mellon University, where he holds an honorary faculty appointment as a Distinguished Service Professor.
+He was also a policy researcher at the RAND Corporation.

 Education

 Dausey received a bachelor's degree in psychology from Mercyhurst University.
-Dausey received his master's degree in epidemiology and public health from the Yale School of Public Health and his doctoral degree in epidemiology and public health from the Yale Graduate School of Arts and Sciences.
+Dausey received his master's degree in epidemiology and public health from the Yale School of Public Health and his doctoral degree (Ph.D) in epidemiology and public health from the Yale Graduate School of Arts and Sciences.
 While at Yale, Dausey served as a senator for the Graduate and Professional Student Senate.
+He received an Ed.D from the University of Pennsylvania.
 He completed post graduate training in higher education management and leadership at the Harvard Kennedy School and the Harvard Graduate School of Education.

 Career

 Economic development

 Dausey was the founding Chairman of the Board of the Erie Innovation District, a Limited Liability Company (LLC) designed to create jobs and stimulate economic growth in Erie, Pennsylvania.
 The focus of the Erie Innovation District is to incubate and accelerate businesses focused on data science and cybersecurity.
 The overarching plan is to turn Erie, Pennsylvania into an innovation hub for cyber.
-Dausey led the search team for the President and CEO for the Erie Innovation District.
+Dausey led the search team for the president and CEO for the Erie Innovation District.
 In September 2017, Karl Sanchack was hired to fulfill this role.
-Joe NeCastro, formerly the Chief Financial and Administrative Officer of Scripps Networks, replaced Dausey as Chair in May 2018.
+Joe NeCastro, formerly the chief financial and administrative officer of Scripps Networks, replaced Dausey as chair in May 2018.

 Epidemiology

-Dausey was appointed a fellow of the American College of Epidemiology in 2012.
-Dausey's research on public health systems received international attention when it called into question the preparedness of U.S. public health agencies to respond to major emergencies.
-Dausey is a commentator on public health topics for television news providers including CNN, BBC, and Canadian Television. and radio news providers including NPR, BBC and Beijing Today.
-He is a guest writer on public health topics for newspapers including USA Today, the Washington Post, the Pittsburgh Post-Gazette, and the Buffalo News.
+Dausey was elected a fellow of the American College of Epidemiology in 2012.
+His research on public-health systems examined the preparedness of local health agencies to respond to disease outbreaks and other emergencies.
+He has appeared as a public-health commentator on television and radio outlets including CNN, the BBC, CTV, and NPR.
+He has also contributed opinion articles on public-health issues to USA Today, The Washington Post, the Pittsburgh Post-Gazette, and The Buffalo News.

 Academia

-Teaching
+Academic appointments

-Dausey began his teaching career at Yale University where he was a teaching fellow.
-He was a Clinical Assistant Professor at the University of Pittsburgh before moving to Carnegie Mellon University where he became a Distinguished Service Professor of Health Policy and Management.
+Dausey began his teaching career at Yale University, where he was a teaching fellow.
+He later served as a clinical assistant professor at the University of Pittsburgh and as a Distinguished Service Professor of Health Policy and Management at Carnegie Mellon University.
 His teaching at Carnegie Mellon focused on health systems, health policy, program evaluation and epidemiology.
-Dausey was a tenured full professor at Mercyhurst in the Zurn College of Natural and Health Sciences.
-He is a tenured full professor at Duquesne University in the John G. Rangos School of Health Sciences.
+He subsequently held a tenured full professorship in Mercyhurst University's Zurn College of Natural and Health Sciences.
+Dausey holds tenured faculty appointments in Duquesne University's John G. Rangos School of Health Sciences and Nasuti College of Osteopathic Medicine, as well as an honorary appointment as a Distinguished Service Professor at Carnegie Mellon.